William Wilberforce: Christian Abolitionist, Reformer, Statesman

 Finally, Wilberforce joined the campaign to end the institution of slavery, but his health was deteriorating.
 Unable to campaign as vigorously as he had against the slave trade, in 1821 he offered leadership of the parliamentary anti-slavery crusade to Thomas Fowell Buxton (1786-1845), an MP, abolitionist, social reformer and fellow evangelical.

 In March 1825, at age 66, failing health forced Wilberforce’s retirement from Parliament.
 His last public appearance for the abolition cause was at a meeting of the Anti-Slavery Society in 1830.
 While Buxton, Clarkson and others were equally important to the abolitionist cause, Wilberforce had played the key role, as team builder and inspirational, visionary leader.

 Near death, on July 26, 1833, Wilberforce received wonderful news.
 The Slavery Abolition Bill ending slavery throughout the British Empire had passed the Commons, with passage assured in Lords.
 All slaves throughout the Empire would be freed and plantation owners would be compensated.
 Wilberforce said, “Thank God that I have lived to witness a day in which England is willing to give twenty millions sterling for the abolition of slavery.”

 The Slavery Abolition Bill became law August 29, 1833, and came into force a year later, abolishing slavery throughout the British Empire.
 On July 31, 1834, one year after Wilberforce’s death, 800,000 slaves, chiefly in the British West Indies, were “free at last.”

-A generation later, President Abraham Lincoln issued the Emancipation Proclamation freeing slaves in the United States.
-With the ratification of the Thirteenth Amendment on December 6, 1865, the institution of slavery in America came to an end
+A generation later, U.S. President Abraham Lincoln issued the Emancipation Proclamation freeing slaves in states that had rebelled against the Union.
+With the ratification of the Thirteenth Amendment on December 6, 1865, the institution of slavery in America came to an end.